 Greg Knauss wrote “An Entirely Other Day” sporadically from 1994 to 2006 (with five year or so gap between 2001 and 2006 and who knows, he may start up again).
-It’s experiential blogging at its finest, with some sharp observations, some introspective, some of others, and later ones mainly of his children.
+It’s experiential blogging at its finest, with some sharp observations–some introspective–of work, marriage, children, illness, aging, and death.

 from Art, Schmart comes a engineer’s vision of hell: a cocktail party at an art gallery.
 The phrase “pulped animal spread” is memorable.
 And wouldn’t the walls of hell be covered by pictures of lawyers?
 Maybe some marketeers as well.